FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 ---

-### **Epic: Browser Extension**
+### Epic: Browser Extension Integration (FPTU & Arsenal)
-*Goal: Integrate the learning experience directly into the student's existing web-based academic workflow, with enhanced FPTU portal integration for verified students.*
+*Focus: Integrate RogueLearn into the student's web workflow with contextual note access and deep FPTU portal sync.*
+*FR coverage: FR22–FR24, FR50.*
+*Phase note: Initial MVP integration in Phase 2; enhanced capabilities land in Phase 4.*

 #### **Story: Extension for Document Extraction**
 **As a** student, **I want** a browser extension that can extract academic info from my university portal, **so that** I can easily import it into RogueLearn.